Kindred Creatures

 Learning to ‘read’ our dogs' body language is how we come to know our dog's point of view in any given instant, and is integral to positive handling and training.
 Body language is canine communication.
 It lives in the movement, position and degree of tension or looseness of body parts--ears, tail, eyes, mouth, body posture.

-‘Reading’ your dog's body in conjunction with its behaviour is how we can achieve two-way communication, meaning the information each of us sends and receives facilitates the relationship.
-Once we we understand our dog's body language it will in many cases change how we interpret their behaviour.
-When we understand, take seriously and are responsive to the signals our dog is giving off, then we have succeeded in becoming attuned , and our understanding of the meaning of his/her behaviour may grow dramatically.
+‘Reading’ your dog's body in conjunction with its behaviour allows for two-way communication, meaning the information each party sends and receives facilitates the relationship.
+When we understand our dog's body language it will in many cases change how we interpret their behaviour.
+When we understand, take seriously and are responsive to the signals our dog is giving off, then we have succeeded in becoming attuned, and our understanding of the meaning of a specific look or behaviour or movement in a particular context may grow dramatically.

 What exactly is Positive Reinforcement training?

-Positive Reinforcement training is based on the science of applied behaviour analysis, the laws of which state that “...behaviours that are reinforced will be repeated…” (the animal will be motivated if reinforced, and will want to do the behaviour again and in the future to earn reinforcement) and "... behaviours that are not reinforced will extinguish..."
+Positive Reinforcement training is based on the science of applied behaviour analysis, the laws of which state that “...behaviours that are reinforced are more likely to be repeated…” (the animal will be motivated if reinforced, and will want to do the behaviour again--provided there are no accompanying uncomfortable emotions--and in the future) and "... behaviours that are not reinforced in some way will extinguish..."
 The methodology lends itself to some fast and easy wins with our dogs!

 “You just use treats, right?”